 Cinnamon contains anti-inflammatory, anti-bacterial, anti-viral, and anti-fungal properties.

-Ginger has been shown to be a powerful natural pain killer, and contains anit-inflammatory properties. (source)
+Ginger has been shown to be a powerful natural painkiller and contains anti-inflammatory properties.

-Did you notice anything about that list?
-All of those herbs have powerful healing properties, and every single one of them is available at almost any grocery store, and are inexpensive to boot.
-Who says high quality herbal remedies have to be expensive?
+All of those herbs have powerful healing properties, and every single one of them is available at almost any grocery store and are inexpensive to boot.
+Who says high-quality herbal remedies have to be expensive?

-One common way is to let the syrup cool until it’s just barely cool enough to handle, and then roll them into lozenges with your hands.
+One common way is to let the syrup cool until it’s just barely cool enough to handle and then roll it into lozenges with your hands.